 2. Playing on more than one AYBT team: Players’ may participate on more than one AYBT team, even if both teams are playing in the same DSE or National.
 However, at all AYBT National Tournaments, players must choose one roster at Registration and play for only one team during the single elimination tournament.

-3. Team Roster: Team rosters must be completed by May 15th.
-The team roster may change up to the first game of each DSE and up to June 30th for Nationals.
+3. Team Roster: Team rosters must be completed one week before the event.
+The team roster may change up to the first game of each Event.
 Coaches/Assistant Coaches/Parent Contacts must manage their roster online from the Coaches’ Link on our web site.
-Coaches are responsible to update their rosters before playing in their assigned DSE/National.
+Coaches are responsible to update their rosters before playing in their assigned Event.
 When you update your team roster, an updated “Permission to Treat” form for your team is generated.
 Keep your old “Permission to Treat” form and obtain the required signatures for any addition(s) to your team.
 Failure to do so may result in your team being removed from the AYBT with no refund.
 Number of Players on Team Roster: Your team must have a minimum of eight players but no more than fifteen.
 AYBT National Headquarters must approve exceptions to the number of players.
 National Rosters: Changes made after June 30th may still be made from the coaches’ link, but these changes will not be reflected in the AYBT National Tournament Program and may not be present on your team check-in roster when checking into the National Tournament.
 So make sure to double-check your roster at team registration.

-4. Team Giveaways: Coaches will receive free AYBT merchandise if rosters are completed by May 15th.
+4. Team Giveaways: Coaches will receive free AYBT merchandise at Nationals upon check in.

-5. Protests: Protests will not apply to any DSE games or for the first six games at Nationals.
+5. Protests: Protests will not apply to any Event games.
 Protests during the single elimination tournament at Nationals must be brought up at the time it happens (discovery) to the Building Manager, whose ruling is final.
 All protests are $100 and are non refundable.
 For any grievances, a coach has the ability to voice concerns to AYBT Quality Assurance from the Coaches’ Link.

-1. Recommended Process: Teams are recommended to select DSE’s based on the following criteria: choose 1 DSE in or near your hometown, choose a 2nd DSE over 1.5 hour from your hometown, and choose a 3rd DSE over 2.5 hours from your hometown.
-Teams that choose to play most or all of their DSE’s near their hometown have a high probability of playing the same teams.
-When selecting DSE’s, you must select two alternative selections.
-We ask that you choose DSE’s based on priority with the most important DSE listed first in the selection process.
+1. Recommended Process: Teams are recommended to select Events based on the following criteria: choose 1 Event in or near your hometown, choose a 2nd Event over 1.5 hour from your hometown, and choose a 3rd ovEventer 2.5 hours from your hometown.
+Teams that choose to play most or all of their Events near their hometown have a high probability of playing the same teams.

-2. Game Schedules: Game schedules will be viewable from the `View Details’ link approximately 7 days before an event.
+2. Game Schedules: Game schedules will be viewable from the `View Details’ link approximately 4 days before an event.
 Game schedules may change and it is the teams’ responsibility to check for changes up to the day before their first scheduled game.
-If the district director does not post his game schedule to the web page, the district director will contact teams of all changes.
+If the tournament director does not post his game schedule to the web page, the tournament director will contact teams of all changes.

-3. Scheduling Requests: Scheduling requests for games at DSE’s are not guaranteed, but may be taken into consideration.
+3. Scheduling Requests: Scheduling requests for games at Events are not guaranteed, but may be taken into consideration.
 Teams must play all of their scheduled games.

-4. No Shows: Teams that do not show up for scheduled games at DSE’s may be removed from remaining AYBT DSE’s and/or Nationals without a refund.
+4. No Shows: Teams that do not show up for scheduled games at Events may be removed from remaining AYBT Events and/or Nationals without a refund.

 MAKING A CHANGE TO YOUR TEAM

-(Changing Grade Division, Skill Level, DSE/National Selection, Contact Information, Team Roster)
+(Changing Grade Division, Skill Level, Event/National Selection, Contact Information, Team Roster)

 1. Web Site: All teams will make changes to their team information on-line at the Coaches’ Link on our web site.
 You will need to have the proper user name and password to access this link.
-This user name and password are e-mailed to you once your team registration money has been received by AYBT National Headquarters.
+This user name and password are e-mailed to you once your team registration money has been received.

 2. Contact District Director: Although the web site is highly recommended when making a change, teams may still contact their district director or AYBT National Headquarters to request a change.

-3. Changing DSE’s/ National Selections: Teams wanting to change DSE/National selections must understand the time sensitivity of this process.
-Game schedules are created as early as 14 days before each DSE.
-Therefore, there will be no refunds for changes made to a DSE selection within 14 days of a DSE, and you will have to play in your assigned DSE.
-If a team decides to drop a DSE within 14 days of a DSE, you must call your District Director, as this cannot be done on-line.
-Teams may be removed from the AYBT without a refund if they drop a DSE within 14 days of a DSE.
+3. Changing Event Selections: Teams wanting to change Event selections must understand the time sensitivity of this process.
+Game schedules are created as early as 14 days before each Event.
+Therefore, there will be no refunds for changes made to an Event selection within 14 days of an Event unless agreed on by the Tournament Director.
+If a team decides to drop an Event within 14 days of an Event, you must call your Tournament Director, as this cannot be done on-line.
+Teams may be removed from the AYBT without a refund if they drop an Event within 14 days of an Event.

 4. Changing Grade Division/Skill Level: This change is also time sensitive.
-Teams will not be allowed to change their grade division/skill level within 14 days of a DSE/National on the web site.
-The District Director of that DSE will have to be contacted to see if this change is possible, as DSE game schedules are usually finalized.
+Teams will not be allowed to change their grade division/skill level within 14 days of an Event on the web site.
+The Tournament Director of that Event will have to be contacted to see if this change is possible, as Event game schedules are usually finalized.

 5. Team Roster: Changes to your team roster can also be made on-line at the Coaches’ Link on our web site.